 This report is the Authority's Annual Governance Statement.
-The statement was reviewed by Members in the February 2016 Audit & Corporate Services Review Committee; accordingly amendments have been made within the document with regard to electronic agendas/paperless meetings and on the impact of the Welsh Language Standards and the Authority's ability to comply with them
+The statement was reviewed by Members in the February and May 2016 Audit & Corporate Services Review Committees.
+Accordingly amendments were made within the document with regard to electronic agendas/paperless meetings and on the impact of the Welsh Language Standards and the Authority's ability to comply with them

-Recommendation: Members are asked to NOTE and COMMENT on this report
+Recommendation: Members are asked to approve this report